-Lansdowne Warwick worked with this global brand and their architect, M&E consultant and main contractor on their new HQ office’s sustainability.
+Lansdowne Warwick worked with this global brand, their architect, M&E consultant and main contractor for over 18 months on their new HQ office’s sustainability.
 Ensuring energy efficiency and circular economy principles with a detailed look at material efficiency and responsible procurement a BREEAM ‘Excellent’ was achieved.
 The company were extremely motivated to achieve their sustainability targets and embedded the principles throughout the project.

 Liz was delighted to be asked to work with Julie’s Bicycle as an Associate to provide sustainability and energy advice to Deda Dance Theatre as part on an Art’s Council framework.
 Looking at operational and stage energy together with feasibility for including renewable energy and biodiversity it is inspirational to work with Julie’s Bicycle and Deda on taking this forward.
 Feb 2021

 Lansdowne Warwick were the sustainability consultants for the refurbishment of 2 Causeway Park totalling 47,000 sqft.
 Working closely with the contractor’s AIS and mechanical and electrical consultants the project is targeting BREEAM ‘Very Good’.
 April 2020

 Liz was the Lead Author for the Travel section in this brilliant update to the comprehensive Show Must Go On report providing essential sustainability advice to the live events industry.
 It covers other topics including Energy, Waste, Food, Water and Governance with contributions and authors from leading stakeholders including Julie’s Bicycle, Kambe Events (Shambala), ecolibrium, NCASS, Smart Power and Compatent.
 The Report’s Supporters include Festival Republic, Continest, Nordic Wristbands, The Showman’s Show, Tuned in Travel, GL Events, Bar Nation and Event Buyers Live.
 Jan 2020